obecerra3/OpenWorldJS/first_idea.md

 on your journey, u need to follow sounds and murmurs in order to find more advanced players to get information about the surroundings or more directions

+maybe vehicles

+changing walking speed

+superpowers like radar and loud voice

+should there be impending doom

 ￼<img width="300px" src="inspiration/maze.jpg"></img>￼<img width="300px" src="inspiration/slender.png"></img>
 ￼